-Trey Johnson enters his first season as a graduate assistant for the Tulane offense.
+Trey Johnson enters his second season as a graduate assistant for the Tulane offense.

-During his time on the gridiron at Memphis, he owned career receiving numbers of 40 receptions for 485 yards (12.1 avg.) and had returned 39 kickoffs for 778 yards (19.9 avg.) and regsitered 11 punt returns for 23 yards.
-His best season was his injury-shortened season of 2011 when he played in just seven games but ranked second on the team in all-purpose yards (664)
+During his time on the gridiron at Memphis, he owned career receiving numbers of 40 receptions for 485 yards (12.1 avg.) and had returned 39 kickoffs for 778 yards (19.9 avg.) and registered 11 punt returns for 23 yards.
+His best season was in 2011 when he played in just seven games but ranked second on the team in all-purpose yards (664).